kamranayub/dotposthog/docs/SessionRecordingsApi.md

 <a id="sessionrecordingsmatchingeventsretrieve"></a>
 # **SessionRecordingsMatchingEventsRetrieve**
-> SessionRecording SessionRecordingsMatchingEventsRetrieve (string projectId)
+> PostHogSessionRecording SessionRecordingsMatchingEventsRetrieve (string projectId)